 I am going to warn you straight from the start that this article is going to be very bias because I just LOVE plastic frames.
-I love everything about plastic frames.
-I have tried many metal frames over the years and I hate them.
-I have a couple of pairs of glasses that are metal frames that I have used about once or twice and just left them in the case and never looked at them.
-But there is no true winner here.
-Ultimately they are going to be your glasses, you have to wear them, so the decision is going to be yours.
+I have tried many metal frames over the years and I can rarely find a frame that I truly loved.

 Plastic vs. Metal Eyeglass Frames